rpatil524/Community-Notebooks/HTAN/R Notebooks/Explore_HTAN_Spatial_Cellular_Relationships.md

 <img src="Explore_HTAN_Spatial_Cellular_Relationships_files/figure-html/unnamed-chunk-27-1.png" style="display: block; margin: auto;" />

 We can find tumor cells that have a predominance of immune cells in their neighborhood.

+Suggested exercise: Use nearest neighbor matrix above to find which tumor cells have the greatest number of immune cells nearby.
+Plot those .

 # 5. Citations and Links